 - Federal student loans carry an annual limit, with dependent students currently limited to $5,500 in total Direct Loans for the first year.

-- Most private student loans require a creditworthy cosigner, who will be responsible for the debt if the student fails to repay it.
+- Most private student loans require a creditworthy cosigner, who is equally responsible for the debt with the borrower.

 - Student loans are generally not dismissed through bankruptcy and remain the borrower's and cosigner's responsibility even if the student doesn't complete a degree or obtain a job that pays well.

 - Student loans accrue interest every day, and any unpaid accrued interest may be capitalized, or added to the principal balance, at certain times.
 The new balance will then accrue interest daily.

 - The total amount to be repaid is usually more than the total amount borrowed, due to the daily accrual of interest and any origination, late or other fees.